BarbaraPakula/my_first_package/README.md

-UNIQUE ID generator
+## UNIQUE ID generator

 DESCRIPTION

-Unique ID generator is a simple node package that generates a unique string (letters and numbers) as random ID.
+## Unique ID generator is a simple node package that generates a unique string (letters and numbers) as random ID.
 Module allows setting of lenght-parameter of string and prints it in console.

-INSTALL
-Install with npm
+INSTALL with npm

-npm i @barbara.pakula/randomid-generator
+## npm i @barbara.pakula/randomid-generator

 USAGE
 const randomID = require('@barbara.pakula/randomid-generator');